Discover Cuba: Its People and Culture

 Previous Journeys Traveler

 Depart Miami this morning on a charter flight to Havana.
-Take a short orientation bus tour of the city, including Revolutionary Square and Morro Castle.
-After lunch at a local restaurant, explore the National Museum of Fine Arts, with an expert, before transferring to our hotel.
-This evening, enjoy a welcome reception, introductory talk by your Smithsonian Journeys expert, and dinner.
+After clearing customs and claiming your luggage, continue on to lunch at a local restaurant.
+After lunch, take an orientation bus tour of the city, including Revolutionary Square and Morro Castle.
+This evening, enjoy a welcome reception, introductory talk by your Smithsonian Journeys expert, and dinner at one of the city’s paladars, a privately owned restaurant.
 (L,R,D)

 Day 3 — Havana